Modeling Solids in Nuclear Astrophysics with Smoothed Particle Hydrodynamics: Standard Material Tests

 \subsection{Verney Implosion}

 In the Verney test, a spherical metal shell implodes after receiving a radial inward velocity \citep{Verney1968}.
 During the convergence, the shell thickens.
 Its kinetic energy is converted into internal energy through plastic work until the implosion terminates at a stopping radius.
-Assuming incompressible and EPP behavior, a given shell setup, material strength, and final stopping radius, the implosion has an analytic solution for the velocity amplitude $v_0$ for an initial radial distribution of the form
+Assuming incompressible and EPP behavior, a given shell setup, material strength, and final stopping radius, the implosion has an analytic solution given an initial radial velocity distribution of the form

-Since simulations usually use compressible materials, there are small deviations from the analytic solution including small-amplitude oscillations after the stopping radius has been reached.
+Since simulations usually use compressible materials, there are deviations from the analytic solution including small-amplitude oscillations after the stopping radius has been reached.

 In addition to the original 3D spherical implosion, \cite{Howell2002} introduced a 2D cylindrical version of the test.
 Here, we will simulate both, following the setups of \cite{Burton2015} and \cite{Howell2002} for a beryllium shell.
 For their work, \cite{Burton2015} use a finite volume cell-centered Lagrangian hydrodynamics approach while \cite{Howell2002} apply a finite volume free-Lagrange Godunov scheme.